Nadine2016/knative/deploy-job.md

 Find details about your job from the console or with the CLI.
 {: shortdesc}

-View job details in the console by selecting a job.
-View status of your instances, configuration details, and environmental variables that your job run used.
+View job details in the console by clicking on the name of your job in the Jobs pane on your job definition page.
+Job details include status of your instances, configuration details, and environmental variables of your job.

 To view job details with the CLI, use the `ibmcloud coligo job get` command.
 For example, `ibmcloud coligo job get --name hello`.